sigsum/sigsum/api.md

 - Binary data is hex-encoded before being transmitted.
 - Integers are unsigned and represented in decimal.
 More precisely, an integer is represented as a sequence of one or more ASCII decimal digits.
-Integer values exceeeding 64 bits in size are not allowed.
+Integer values exceeeding 63 bits in size are not allowed.
+This range (rather than the full range of an unsigned 64-bit integer) lets implementations represent values using either a signed or an unsigned 64-bit integer type.
+E.g, posix 64-bit `time_t` and java `long` are signed types, with no convenient unsigned counterpart.

 The motivation for using text-based formats for request and response data is that it is simple to parse and understand for humans.
 These formats are not